 Bernard Street to Cafler Park

-The last piece, from Maunu Road, through the little park across the road from Porowini Ave, and then along First Avenue to Cafler Park will be completed in August 2015.
+The last piece, from Maunu Road, will go through the little park across the road from Porowini Avenue and then along First Avenue to Cafler Park.

 The shared path was initially designed to run through Cafler Park.